 - Price: Free from the outside.
 (Observation deck admission fee: $18 CAD/adult).
 Book here

 Our favorite – favouritest (sorry I ran out of superlatives here) spot in Calgary.
 Colorful, vibrant, and lively lane – this is the Stephen Avenue Walk.
 Also my favorite because it is sprinkled with historical facts in every nook and corner of this lane (so watch out for those).

 This all-pedestrian lane is bustling with activities in the summertime – ice cream, beaver tails, music, food trucks, local art and displays, and more.

 Stephen Avenue is also lined with some of the BEST restaurants and pubs in the downtown Calgary area.
 There is a shopping mall of the same name – Stephen Avenue Place located nearby.

 - Location: 8 Ave SW

 Glenbow Museum is an art and history museum located in downtown Calgary.
-It is one of the largest museums in western Canada and boasts of a variety of art displays and historical artifacts, all year round.
+It is one of the largest museums in western Canada and boasts a variety of art displays and historical artifacts, all year round.
 The museum also conducts art exhibitions and events from artists around the globe.

-They are closed on Mondays and are open other days from 09:00 am to 5:00 pm, on Friday they are open till 08:00 pm.
+They are closed on Mondays and are open on other days from 09:00 am to 5:00 pm, on Friday they are open till 08:00 pm.

 The Glenbow Museum organizes some amazing art and fashion displays as well.
 Recently they had a Christina Dior exhibition (how cool, Calgary!)